collective/Products.feedfeeder/Products/feedfeeder/README.txt

 - Read in a few ATOM feeds (not too many).

-- Create FeedFeederItems out of the entries pulled from the ATOM feeds.
+- Create Plone content out of the entries pulled from the ATOM feeds.
   Any feed items that contain enclosures will have the enclosures pulled down and added as File items to the feed item.